-6. CANX-2 BUS ORBITAL PERFORMANCE
+CANX-2 BUS ORBITAL PERFORMANCE

-Over the last two years, the CanX-2 bus has proven to be a solid platform for conducting the engineering and science mission objectives and problems encountered (typically software or procedural) during the commissioning phase were ironed out.
+Over the last year, the CanX-2 bus has proven to be a solid platform in conducting the engineering and science mission objectives.
+Problems encountered (typically software or procedural) during the commissioning phase were ironed out.
 Upon successful completion of spacecraft commissioning, the ground-support team had been making steady progress towards meeting the spacecraft mission goals.